sverx/X205TA/bootloader.md

 First, *reboot into your live environment again*, so you're in a 'clean' environment.

-Then, as root, issue the following commands:
+Then issue the following commands:

 ```
 sudo apt-get update